ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 To deploy your docs site to GitHub pages, you'll need to go through a few steps of first-time setup:

-1. Run `ember g ember-cli-addon-docs` to set up the relevant deploy plugins (this is done automatically if you used `ember install` to install Addon Docs)
+1. Run `ember g ember-cli-addon-docs` to set up the relevant deploy plugins (this is done automatically if you used `ember install` to install AddonDocs)
 2. Set [the `repository` field](https://docs.npmjs.com/files/package.json#repository) of your `package.json`.
 3. Commit any outstanding changes you've got on your current branch and push them to GitHub.
 4. Run `ember deploy production` and answer "yes" if prompted to create a `gh-pages` branch. **Note**: if your repo already has a `gh-pages` branch, you may want to manually archive the existing content there before deploying.